dat-ecosystem-archive/docs/papers/dat-paper.md

 - `join(key, [port])` - Begin performing regular lookups on an interval for `key`.
 Specify `port` if you want to announce that you share `key` as well.
 - `leave(key, [port])` - Stop looking for `key`.
 Specify `port` to stop announcing that you share `key` as well.
-- `foundpeer(key, ip, port)` - Called when a peer is found by a lookup
+- `foundpeer(key, ip, port)` - Called when a peer is found by a lookup.

 In the Dat implementation we implement the above actions on top of three types of discovery networks: